DaxnGo/NotesApp-Dicoding/README.md

 A simple notes-taking web application developed as a submission project for the Dicoding course: _Belajar Membuat Aplikasi Web untuk Pemula_.
 This app helps users write, manage, and archive notes directly in their browser, with a clean interface and responsive layout.

 ## **✅ Submission Criteria Fulfilled**
-- ✅ Menampilkan daftar catatan dengan baik
+- ✅ Displays the list of notes well
-- ✅ Formulir untuk menambah catatan
+- ✅ Form to add notes
-- ✅ Menggunakan **CSS Grid** sebagai metode layouting
+- ✅ Using **CSS Grid** as layout method
-- ✅ Membangun komponen UI dengan **Web Component** (tanpa framework)
+- ✅ Building UI components with **Web Component** (without framework)

 ## **✨ Features**
 - Add, delete, and archive notes